 Our natural environment has provided our region with clean air, productive soils, temperate climatic conditions and a water supply that has allowed us to become one of the most productive agricultural production areas in Australia.
-The environmental values of our current natural landscapes have been significantly degraded by human imposed modifications since European settlement.
-These land management practice changes have degraded our soils and seriously altered the natural landscape resulting in our indigenous flora and fauna being largely restricted to areas along roadsides and riparian bushland.

 Council acknowledges that the future prosperity of our community is dependent upon a healthy environment to sustain us.

 Greater Shepparton City Council is committed to the achievement of a sustainable way of life for current and future generations through a shared understanding of sustainability.
 Council has outlined this commitment in our high-level strategic documents including the Greater Shepparton 2030 Strategy, Council Plan 2013-2017, Greater Shepparton Planning Scheme, Greater Shepparton Environmental Sustainability Strategy, and Sustainable Decision Making Policy.

 Council has many environmental sustainability management roles and responsibilities, including compliance with Commonwealth and Victorian Government Environmental Legislative Acts.

 Council has a Sustainability and Environment Team whose role is to facilitate sustainable environmental growth and development within Greater Shepparton.
 The Sustainability and Environment team consists of Sustainability and Environment Officers and RiverConnect Project staff.

 Council’s Environmental Sustainability Strategy was adopted by resolution of Council in July 2014.
 The Environmental Sustainability Strategy outlines an overall vision and framework to guide Council's future activities.
 Community input, guidance and feedback was an essential component in the development of the Strategy.